 View of Capoliveri – Photo Credits: Ed.h

-7 things to do on the Elba Island: our personal selection
+7 things to do on the Elba Island: our selection

 Rest in the sun at the beach

-There are plenty of amazing beaches to go to that you would need two weeks to try a different place every day.
+There are so many incredible beaches to visit that it would take two weeks to try a different place every day.
 We will dedicate a blog post only to them.
-You can choose between the wonderful white pebble beaches of Capo Bianco and Le Ghiaie nearby Portoferraio, the golden sandy beach of La Biodola, the long-equipped Lacona Beach.
+You can choose between the wonderful white pebble beaches of Capo Bianco and Le Ghiaie near Portoferraio, the golden sandy beach of La Biodola, and the long-equipped Lacona Beach.
 Cavoli Beach is a favorite for young people looking for fun and music.
 To follow, we talk a bit about two of our favorite ones, the wild Pomonte Beach and Fetovaia Beach.

 1. Discovering the wreck at Pomonte Beach

-It is perfect if you love doing snorkeling or immersion too.
+It is perfect if you love snorkeling or immersion too.
 It is possible to admire the submarine fauna, and the wreck of a ship called “Elviscot” that, since 1972, lay on the white sea bottom at only 200 meters from the beach.
 I remember that, when I went there years ago, the East wind was blowing and some guys were surfing.
-I had also memories of an intense moment admiring the sunset facing the outline of the Corsica, the biggest French island, at the horizon.
+I also have the memory of an intense moment admiring the sunset facing the silhouette of Corsica, France’s largest island, on the horizon.

 2. Paddleboat at Fetovaia, a beach perfect for families

-If you are traveling with kids, this beach is perfect because the water is shallow and calm (the sea is rough only if southern winds as Libeccio or Sirocco are blowing), so you do not have to be worried about them while they are playing in the water.
+If you are traveling with kids, this beach is perfect because the water is shallow and calm.
+The sea is rough only if southern winds such as Libeccio or Scirocco are blowing.
+So you do not have to be worried about them while they are playing in the water.
 The beach has facilities like a bar and restaurant, paddleboard rental, and is pet-friendly too.

 fetovaia beach Elba Island